brooks-code/WSL-VHDX-Compact/README.md

 4. Identifies the base path and locates the `ext4.vhdx` file.
 5. Runs `fstrim` inside the distro to discard unused blocks.
 6. Shuts down WSL.
-7. Attempts to compact using Hyper‑V `Optimize-VHD -Mode Full`; if Hyper‑V is unavailable or `Optimize‑VHD` fails, falls back to the `DISKPART` method.
+7. Attempts to compact using Hyper‑V `Optimize-VHD -Mode Full`; if Hyper‑V is unavailable or `Optimize‑VHD` fails, falls back to the `diskpart` method.
 8. Reports previous size, current size, and saved disk space.

 ## Notes